 Configure middleware

-Middleware is a software component that's part of a web application, and is capable of reading and modifying inbound requests and outbound responses.
+Middleware is a software component that is part of a web application and is capable of reading and modifying inbound requests and outbound responses.

 The Python agent is implemented as a middleware for all of the frameworks that Contrast supports.
 To use the Python agent, you must configure the middleware for the framework that your application uses: